+91 935-560-8010 [email protected]

 b.
 Colchicine: Colchicine, an anti-inflammatory medication, may be prescribed to reduce inflammation and prevent recurrences of pericarditis.
 It is often used in conjunction with NSAIDs.

 c.
-Corticosteroids: In certain cases, corticosteroids, such as prednisone, may be prescribed to manage severe or recurrent pericarditis that does not respond to NSAIDs or colchicine.
+Corticosteroids: In certain cases, corticosteroids, such as prednisone, may be prescribed to manage severe or recurrent pericarditis Medication that does not respond to NSAIDs or colchicine.
 These medications help reduce inflammation but are typically used for a limited duration due to potential side effects.

 2. Lifestyle Modifications: Making certain lifestyle changes can support pericarditis treatment.
 These may include resting, avoiding strenuous physical activity, and managing stress.
 Adequate rest helps reduce cardiac workload and promotes healing.

-3. Pericardiocentesis: In some cases of pericarditis with significant fluid accumulation (pericardial effusion) that causes cardiac compromise or persistent symptoms, a procedure called pericardiocentesis may be performed.
+3. Pericardiocentesis: In some cases of pericarditis Medication with significant fluid accumulation (pericardial effusion) that causes cardiac compromise or persistent symptoms, a procedure called pericardiocentesis may be performed.
 During this procedure, a needle or catheter is inserted into the pericardial space to remove the excess fluid.
 This helps relieve symptoms and reduces the risk of complications.

 4. Pericardial Window Surgery: In rare instances when pericardial effusion recurs or becomes chronic, or if there is evidence of constrictive pericarditis, a surgical procedure called pericardial window may be performed.
 This involves creating a small opening in the pericardium to drain the fluid and prevent further accumulation.
 It helps relieve symptoms and improve cardiac function.